You have researched how to budget and save money as a student, but everything sounds confusing? Well here is my easy guide for you!

 For both, High School and College students, I would recommend putting money into a “school account”.

-Since I am starting college soon, and haven’t saved much for it specifically, I put away 50% into that account.
+Before I started college, I put away 50% into that account.
 That is a lot, but based on your priorities, you can set that amount lower.
 I would recommend keeping it at least at 20% though.

 This is going to be your “fun” account, where you put everything that is left after your expenses and savings.
 I would recommend 20%, but just like the other accounts, that is totally up to your preference.